md-asifiqbal/laravel-zkteco-access-control-integration/README.md

 This package provides an easy way to manage ZKTeco access control devices in Laravel.

+## Documentation
+You can find the API documentation for this package from ZKTeco Service Provider.

 ## Installation

 You can install the package via composer: